 Lewis moved to Alice Springs in 2016, arriving at a similar time to Tom O'Connell (pictured in the red top) who’d permanently relocated from regional Victoria.
-The two of them became friends and organised a pride event for the 2017 plebiscite, in which they debuted in drag for the first time.
-Since then Tom has continued organising queer events around town and occasionally performing.
+The two of them became friends and organized a pride event for the 2017 plebiscite, in which they debuted in drag for the first time.
+Since then Tom has continued organizing queer events around town and occasionally performing.

 “I think some people are still a bit taken aback by drag queens, especially in more remote places,” Tom explains.
 “But Alice Springs is just far more progressive than most people are led to believe."